fmmb/myservers-admin-scripts/README.md

 # Skeleton

-In order to provide the same configuration for all the new users, you must ensure that the content of "./skel" is copied to
+In order to provide the same configuration for all the new users, the files in "./skel" should be copied to

 	/etc/skel